MicrosoftDocs/azure-docs/articles/active-directory-b2c/custom-policies-series-store-user.md

 :::image type="content" source="media/custom-policies-series-store-user/screenshot-of-error-account-already-exists.png" alt-text="A screenshot of error as account already exists.":::

 > [!NOTE]
 > The *password* claim value is a very important piece of information, so be very careful how you handle it in your custom policy.

+## Handle custom attributes

+In this article, you've learnt how to store user details using [built-in User profile attributes](user-profile-attributes.md).
+However, you often need to create your own custom attributes to manage your specific scenario.
+To do so, follow the instructions in  [Define custom attributes in Azure Active Directory B2C](user-flow-custom-attributes.md) article.

 ## Next steps